 Oh, and also consider small children and other pets, as these could have an impact on your dog and its ability to relax and settle.
 Some breeds are better with children and cats than others.

-Is a dog compatible with our lifestyles?
+Will it be compatible with our lifestyles?

 Take a good, hard think about your current lifestyle and ask yourself whether it’s compatible with owning a dog.
 For example, if you work long hours and don’t get home until the evening, then you probably shouldn’t get a dog, as they’d be left on their own for hours on end.
 Likewise, if you’re a social butterfly and regularly host parties and get-togethers in your property, you may want to reconsider whether a dog is right for you, as they require a calm and relaxing environment.